EduardoRBFerreira/SueArtCo-Analysis/README.md

 # Project Background

 On this project the focus is on analysis of sales transaction data from an Etsy store between 2022 to 2025.
-The primary objective was to provide data-driven insights to the store owner, who is facing a decline in sales and some to issues with physical products.
+The primary objective was to provide data-driven insights to the store owner, who is facing a decline in sales and some issues with physical products.

 You can see the SueArtCo Etsy Store [here](https://www.etsy.com/pt/shop/SueArtCoShop)